seek-oss/braid-design-system/.changeset/breezy-fireants-yawn.md

     }),
 }
 ```
-We recommend using [webpack-merge] to ensure the both configurations are deep merged correctly.
+We recommend using [webpack-merge] to ensure both configurations are deep merged correctly.

 *Note: This rule can be removed after upgrading to React 18, which has ESM support.*